Sample In-Person ITAA Meeting Script

 – Having 5 minutes of group meditation.

-5 minutes before the end of the meeting: Thank you all for being here and helping me stay off addictive internet and technology use one more day.
-You may also thank anyone who did service during the meeting, such as the timekeeper.
+Thank you all for being here and helping us all stay off addictive internet and technology use one day at a time!

-Talk to each other, reason things out with someone else, but let there be no gossip or criticism of one another.
+Talk to each other, reason things out with someone else, but let there be no criticism of one another.
 Instead let the understanding, love and peace of the program grow in you one day at a time.

 Our 7th Tradition states that each ITAA group ought to be fully self-supporting, declining outside contributions.
 We have no dues or fees, though we do have expenses.
 If you would like to make a donation there is a basket going around the room.
 We ask that you give both for your own recovery and the recovery of those around you.
 Please give what you can, but if you can’t give anything, please keep coming back!
 You are more important to us than your money!